chaturay/serverless-artillery/README.md

 Options:
-  --help         Show help                                             [boolean] --version      Show version number                                   [boolean] --debug, -D    Run the command in debug mode.
+  --help         Show help                                             [boolean] --version      Show version number                                   [boolean] -D, --debug    Execute the command in debug mode.
+It will be chatty about
+                 what it is happening in the code.
-  --verbose, -v  Run the command in verbose mode.
+  -V, --verbose  Execute the command in verbose mode.
+It will be chatty about
+                 what it is attempting to accomplish.
 ```

 ### Commands